oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 Alternatively rather than selecting from the list you can just start to type `kubelet_http_requests_total` into the Expression box, as you type a drop down will appear showing the possible metrics that match your typing so far, once the list of choices is small enough to see it chose `kubelet_http_requests_total` from the list (or just finish typing the entire name and press return to select it)

-Depending on what Prometheus feels like (It seems to very between versions and your starting view) you will be presented with either console text data
+Depending on what Prometheus feels like (It seems to very between versions and your starting view) you will initially be presented with either s table of text data

 ![prometheus-http-requests-total-console](images/prometheus-kubelet-http-requests-total-console.png)